andreas-wilm/andreas-wilm.github.io/_posts/2020-06-08-snakemake-on-ask.md

 ### Calling Snakemake

 We will need to make sure that the Kubernetes nodes have permission to read and write from blob storage.
 For the AzBlob storage provider in Snakemake this is done through the environment variables `AZ_BLOB_ACCOUNT_URL` and optionally `AZ_BLOB_CREDENTIAL`.
-`AZ_BLOB_ACCOUNT_URL` takes the form `https://<accountname>.blob.core.windows.net` and may also contain a shared access signature, which is a powerful way to define fine grained and even time controlled access to storage.
+`AZ_BLOB_ACCOUNT_URL` takes the form `https://<accountname>.blob.core.windows.net` and may also contain a shared access signature (SAS), which is a powerful way to define fine grained and even time controlled access to storage.
 The SAS can be part of the URL, but if it's missing, then you can set it with `AZ_BLOB_CREDENTIAL` or alternatively use the storage account key.
 To keep things simple we'll use the storage key here, but a SAS is generally more powerful.
 We'll pass those variables on to the Kubernetes with `--envvars` (see below).

 Now you are ready to run the analysis: